International Innovation Management

 • International Field Trip (various destinations)

-Note: Costs (travel, accommodation and stay costs) for the compulsory participation in the national and the international excursion are to be covered by the students.
+Important Information: Costs (travel, accommodation and stay costs) for the compulsory participation in the national and the international excursion are to be covered by the students.
 Depending on the destination of the excursion, approximate costs of Euro 500.00 (national excursion) to Euro 2,500.00 (international excursion) must be expected.
 Since transport and accommodation are booked independently by the students, these costs can be influenced by the students.
 The module INNOM1900 (excursions) is a compulsory subject; failure to pass (e.g. through non-participation) means that the required ECTS number for the degree is not achieved.
 Thus, according to the Fachprüfungsordnung (subject examination regulation) of 8 December 2021, the necessary educational contents for the successful completion are missing.

 Thesis